jmdevy/jmdevy.github.io/README.md

 Some posts are kept in the drafts folder as documented here https://jekyllrb.com/docs/posts/#drafts (you can run or build with draft posts enabled)

-`bundle exec jekyll serve --force_polling --livereload --watch --drafts -P 4000`
+To develop: `bundle exec jekyll serve --force_polling --livereload --watch --drafts -P 4000` To build for production: `bundle exec jekyll build`